 Collecting website feedback and developing a voice of the customer program has many benefits: From improving user experience and customer loyalty to boosting your conversion rate.
-However, there isn’t a clear-cut way to give your website visitors a voice.
-It all depends on what your goals are.
+However, there isn’t a clear-cut way to give your website visitors a voice the best approach isn’t one-size-fits-all.
+It all depends on your goals.

 Considering websites are often the communication channels that get the most visitors, it’s no surprise that they are also the most popular place for collecting user or customer feedback.

-However, there are many things to consider before setting a website feedback form live or sending out a survey.
-Which tool should you use?
-Which survey questions give the best results?
-Where on the website should you place the form?
-And of course; what do you want to know?
+However, there are many things to consider before setting a website feedback form live or sending out a survey:

-In this article, we will discuss which steps you need to take to start collecting website feedback.
+In this article, we will discuss the steps you need to take to start collecting website feedback.
 Are you ready?

 What you can find in this article: